Low Carb Foods – Things To Understand and Know About It

 Visit our blog for a comprehensive guide on reading Canadian nutrition labels.

-Low-Carb Products That Aren’t
+Products That Aren’t Low Carb Foods

 Careful diets necessitate special attention to product labeling.
 The use of certain buzz words on food labels, such as Certified Organic, Certified Gluten-Free, and OU Kosher, is strictly restricted in Canada and the United States.